Untitled-Chat-App/Old-Assessment-Backend/docs/docs.md

 This endpoint is used to update a the user who is currently logged in.
 It will figure that out by looking at the user id that the token belongs too.
-This endpoint is basically the same as the `PATCH /api/users/{user_id}` endpoint except you dont pass in the user id
+This endpoint is basically the same as the `PATCH /api/users/{user_id}` endpoint except you don't pass in the user id

 **Request Schema:**